 What proportion of Australians drink at levels that increase their risk of alcohol-related disease or injury?

-Thirty-two percent of Australians (aged 14 years and over) drink at levels that increase their risk of alcohol-related disease or injury.
+In 2022-23, 31% of Australians (aged 14 years and over) drank at levels that increased their risk of alcohol-related disease or injury.

-24% of Australians abstain from alcohol, 44% drink alcohol in ways that reduce their risk of alcohol-related disease or injury, and 32% drink alcohol in ways that increase their risk of alcohol-related disease of injury.
+24% of Australians abstain from alcohol, 46% drink alcohol at low-risk levels, and 31% drink alcohol at levels that increase their risk of alcohol-related disease of injury.

 Standard Drink: A drink that contains 10 grams (or 12.5 millilitres) of alcohol.